AMReX-Fusion/Furnace/Docs/source/Verification.rst

    :alt: radiating sphere
    :width: 5in

-   Furnace solution for radiating sphere problem, showing the radiation energy density as a function of energy group.
+   Logi solution for radiating sphere problem, showing the radiation energy density as a function of energy group.
 This test was run with 64 photon energy groups.

 Regression Testing
 ==================

-An automated regression test suite for Furnace (or any AMReX-based code) written in Python exists in the AMReX-Codes github organization.
+An automated regression test suite for Logi (or any AMReX-based code) written in Python exists in the AMReX-Codes github organization.